 (2) in accordance with section 10 of this exhibit, and pursuant to the PRDM, provide a remarketing service for the power that exceeds «Customer Name»’s Above-CHWM Load until «Customer Name»’s Above-CHWM Load can accommodate the contracted amount of power purchased at the Tier 2 Vintage Rate.

-2.5.7 Treatment of Tier 2 Vintage Rate and Tier 2 Short Term Rate Purchase Obligations
+2.5.7 Treatment of Tier 2 Vintage Rate and Tier 2 Short-Term Rate Purchase Obligations

 In addition to the right to purchase power at a Tier 2 Vintage Rate established in this section 2.5, «Customer Name» may have the opportunity to purchase Firm Requirements Power at Tier 2 Vintage Rates regardless of whether «Customer Name» is purchasing power at Tier 2 Short-Term Rates, if BPA determines, in its sole discretion, to offer «Customer Name» a Statement of Intent that would provide «Customer Name» the opportunity to purchase Firm Requirements Power at Tier 2 Vintage Rates.